Unleash/unleash-flutter-sdk/README.md

 1. Go to the **Actions** tab in GitHub and select the **Release SDK** workflow.
 2. Click **Run workflow** and enter the desired version (e.g. `1.9.7`).
-3. Choose whether to **publish to pub.dev and push to main** (checkbox):
-   - If checked: The workflow will run all checks, update version, changelog, publish to pub.dev, and merge to main.
-   - If not checked: The workflow will run all checks, update version and changelog, and open a pull request for review.
-4. Review the PR or monitor the workflow for publish/merge status.
+3. The workflow will bump the version, update the SDK metadata, prepend the changelog, push a `release/<version>` branch, fast‑forward merge it to `main`, and create/push the `v<version>` tag.
+4. Publishing to pub.dev happens automatically on tag push via the separate **Publish to pub.dev** workflow (OIDC).
+Monitor that workflow for publish status.

 ### Manual release